 Bill Philipps and Me

-It begins when I see a sign that reads: Bill Philips, Medium.
+My friends and I often go to the Improv at the Spectrum for live comedy.
+On this day we are passing this theater on the way to the Apple store.
+I see a sign that reads: Bill Phillips, Medium.
 The show starts in twenty minutes.
 Price tag?
 Twenty dollars.

 “Let’s go,” I say on impulse.

 “To see a…” Joy examines the poster.
 “A medium?
 Jen, are you kidding?”

 Joy is as skeptical as they come, but even though the doors had opened a bit, and I often felt John’s love as a physical force, I was certainly skeptical of ‘mediums’ at this point.
 Skepticism goes beyond disbelieving all things not nailed down by science and processed by a materialist view of the universe; it basically boils down to critical thinking skills.
 John and Jonpaul, as I’ve mentioned were both immersed in the literature of atheism: Richard Dawkins, The God Delusion, Sam Harris, Letters to a Christian Nation, (two of Jonpaul’s favorite scientists) Christopher Hitchins, God is Not Great.
 They both strongly believed kaput was at the end of your sentence.
 John was even a card-carrying member of the Skeptical Inquirer.
 In fact, we met Michael Shermer, the debunker of all things that go bump in the night, at convention where John was speaking.
 In an elevator where I even conversed with the famous skeptic.